Best Ecommerce Platforms 2026

 If you want the fastest, simplest path to selling, Shopify is usually the best starting point.
 If WordPress is central to your business or you need deep control, WooCommerce is often the better fit.
 If you have a complex catalog and want strong built-in features with no platform transaction fees, BigCommerce is worth a close look.

 If your store needs custom features, a migration, or help building a stable foundation, we can help.
+If you are weighing your next move, see how Refact works as an ecommerce technology partner.
 When you are ready, talk with Refact and we will map out the right plan before you spend on the build.

 Share